 RedHat has released RedHat Enterprise Linux 8.0 yesterday, 7th May 2019.
 Back in 14th November 2018 its released the beat version.
-We have gone through few of RHEL 8 guides using beta version and they are still valid.
+We have gone through few of RHEL 8 guides using the beta version and they are still valid.
 We can start downloading RHEL 8 ISO file by clicking here.
 The size of the ISO will be 7.1 GB.

 Changes in RHEL 8.0

 The new version focus on Hybrid cloud and extremely support for Developers in all factor.
-An outstanding operating system from RedHat for Containers, Artifical Intelligence and much more support for current and upcoming technologies.
+An outstanding operating system from RedHat for Containers, Artificial Intelligence and much more support for current and upcoming technologies.
 It comes with Kernel version 4.18 and there was a major version change of GCC compiler from 4.8.x to 8.2.1.
 Moreover, the Graphics will come with Wayland.
 The One and only default web browser Firefox for a long time now come with 60.5.11 version in RedHat Enterprise Linux 8.0.

 Minimum & Maximum Supports